nggit/docker-tty/debian-mate/README.md

 The main problem is `tty7`.
 Make sure your host is not using lightdm on that `tty7` as well.
 ## Stopping and deleting the container
+In the case you want to re-create the containers.
 ```
 docker stop debian_mate
 docker rm debian_mate